isomerpages/moe-cjc/_student-life/CJC Houses/CJC Houses.md

 <p>Reintroduced in 2012, the House system would maintain four existing names,
 taking on the colours of the college:&nbsp;<strong>Albert (Yellow), Michael (Orange), Patrick (Red) and Joseph (Green)</strong>.
 These names were chosen because they reflect our treasured legacy, taking on the names of our founders and principals.
-Each House is headed by a PE teacher as House Master / Mistress and led by a committee of JC2 students: a House Captain, Vice-House Captain, a House Secretary, a House Games Representative, House JC1 Level Representatives and various House Leaders.</p>
+Each House is headed by House Masters or Mistresses from the Physical Education (PE) Department and led by a committee of student leaders comprising a House Captain, two House Vice-Captains, two House Secretaries, and House Leaders from both cohorts.</p>
 <p>Our four houses are proud to have the leadership and service of the following
 House Captains and Vice-House Captains for their respective years:</p>
 <table style="minWidth: 125px">